 speaker

 Frank

-Okay.
+Okay, thank you.
+And just in terms of the new formulations, can you just maybe level set, remind us of the IP situation and the progress on, I know we do a touch on it, but maybe the progress on the new formulations and what they could potentially do, just a little more color on the 2040 venture.
 Thank you.
-And just in terms of the new formulations, can you just maybe level set the new formulations?
-Sure.
-I mean, just remind us of the IP situation and the progress on, I know we do a touch on it, but maybe the progress on the new formulations and what that could actually do.
-Just a little more color on the 2040 mention.
-Thank you.

 speaker

-Frank, just to clarify, in terms of the IP situation with WACICS or the new formulations?
+Yeah.
+Frank, just to clarify, in terms of the IP situation, with WACICs or the new formulations?

+speaker